Employee Competency Framework: Definition + Examples 2024

 Below you will find employee competency framework examples for different positions.
 If you are recruiting for a new opening or simply establishing new employee competency models for your organization, you might find the examples below helpful.

-In this post, we will cover employee competency framework examples for customer service representatives, software developers, and sales managers.
+In this particular section, we will cover employee competency framework examples for customer service representatives, software developers, and sales managers.

 These competency framework examples were selected because they represent positions with very different and specific competencies required of them.
 We hope they serve as guides while you create your own competency frameworks.